telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

 }
 ```

-* Orion fordwars the response to the client (message number 5).
+* Orion forwards the response to the client (message number 5).

 ```
 {